5 Tips on Affording the Cost of Children

 It’s never too early to start saving for your child’s college education; but before opening a college savings account, establish your emergency fund and pay down any high-interest debt.
 One of the best places to stash college savings is a 529 account, which allows money to grow tax-free until you tap it for qualified educational expenses.

-There’s no set dollar amount for when you’ll be ready to have a baby.
-No matter how well you prepare for your little one, you’re bound to encounter some surprises.
+There’s no set dollar amount for when you’ll be ready to have children.
+No matter how well you prepare, you’re bound to encounter some surprises.
 But if you take care of these financial tasks ahead of time, it could help make life less stressful later on, when you’d rather sleep, stare at your baby and… did we mention sleep?